Telugu cinema: Cast and crew

+In the early days of Telugu cinema, theatre experience was a prerequisite for actors.
+In the 1930s, renowned stage actors with distinctive voices, such as Ballari Raghava and Santha Kumari, transitioned to the film industry.
 V. Nagayya was one of the most influential method actors of Indian cinema during crown rule.
-Vemuri Gaggaiah, Kalyanam Raghuramayya, R. Nageswara Rao, C.S.R.
-Anjaneyulu, Yadavalli Suryanarayana, C. H. Narayana Rao, Mudigonda Lingamurthy etc., are some of the finest method actors during the golden era.
-S. V. Ranga Rao won Best Actor Award for his portrayal of Kichaka in Nartanasala at the third Afro-Asian Film Festival held in Jakarta.
+Vemuri Gaggayya, Kalyanam Raghuramayya, R. Nageswara Rao, Yadavalli Suryanarayana, C. H. Narayana Rao, Mudigonda Lingamurthy, were some of the finest actors during the early days of Telugu cinema.

+With the introduction of playback singing, the necessity for actors to sing diminished, allowing talented stage actors with less singing ability, like Akkineni Nageswara Rao, N. T. Rama Rao, S. V. Ranga Rao, Relangi, Ramana Reddy, and C.S.R.
+Anjaneyulu to excel in cinema.
+S. V. Ranga Rao won the Best Actor Award for his portrayal of Kichaka in Nartanasala (1963) at the third Afro-Asian Film Festival held in Jakarta.
+On the female side, prominent actresses included Savitri, Bhanumathi, Girija, B. Saroja Devi, and Suryakantham.

-Adurthi Subba Rao, garnered seven National Film Awards, for his pioneering work on drama films.
+Adurthi Subba Rao is recognised for steering Telugu cinema in a new direction and garnered seven National Film Awards, for his pioneering work on drama films.
+His films, Thene Manasulu (1965) and Kanne Manasulu (1966) introduced fresh faces to the industry and departed from the reliance on established stars.
+Subba Rao's success inspired other filmmakers to explore new talent, contributing to the industry's evolution.

 K. N. T. Sastry and Pattabhirama Reddy have garnered international recognition for their works in neo-realistic cinema.
 A. Kutumba Rao is known for directing children's films such as Bhadram Koduko, Thodu, and Paatha Nagaramlo Pasivadu the latter winning Cairo International Film Festival's, Merit Certificate for best feature.
-Jandhyala, and Trivikram Srinivas are known for screwball comedy, and action comedy.
 A. Sreekar Prasad garnered pan-India recognition for film editing across multiple languages.

+Krishna is credited with introducing several technological advancements and pioneering new genres in Telugu cinema.
+He produced the first full-length Cinemascope film, Alluri Seetarama Raju, and the first 70 mm film, Simhasanam.
+He also introduced the spy genre with Gudachari 116 and the cowboy genre with Mosagallaku Mosagadu to Telugu cinema.

-Krishna Ghattamaneni is credited with producing many technological firsts such as the first cinemascope film Alluri Seetarama Raju, first 70mm film Simhasanam, first DTS film Telugu Veera Levara (1988) and introducing cowboy and bond movie styles to the Telugu screen.
-Sharada, Archana, Vijayashanti, Rohini, Keerthy Suresh, P. L. Narayana, and Nagarjuna received the National Film Award for acting.
-Chiranjeevi, was listed among "The men who changed the face of the Indian Cinema" by IBN-live India.
+Chiranjeevi, was listed among "the men who changed the face of the Indian Cinema" by CNN-IBN.
 Brahmanandam, holds a Guinness World Record for acting in the most films in the same language.
+Veteran actor Mohan Babu starred in more than 500 feature films in a variety of antagonist and leading roles.
 Vijayachander acted and produced hagiographical films, he esaayed "Jesus of Nazareth" in Karunamayudu (1978), "Sai Baba of Shirdi" in Sri Shirdi Saibaba Mahathyam (1986), "Vemana" in Vemana Charithra (1986), and "Saint Paul" in Dayamayudu (1987).

-Mohan Babu is starred in more than 500 feature films in a variety of antagonist roles.
+Sarada, Archana, Vijayashanti, Rohini, Keerthy Suresh, P. L. Narayana, Nagarjuna, and Allu Arjun received the National Film Award for acting.